Fortify Your Immune System

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, peanuts, sulphites, mustard, soy or eggs.

 Mix 1 scoop daily with your favourite beverage or as directed by a qualified health care practitioner.
 Stir with a spoon for 30 seconds.
-Take a few hours before or after taking other medications.

 Consult a health care practitioner prior to use if you are pregnant or breastfeeding, if you have liver or kidney disease, if you have been instructed to follow a low protein diet, or for use beyond 8 weeks.
 May cause mild gastrointestinal disturbances.
 Do not use if you have a milk allergy.

-Targets abnormal cells
+- Targets abnormal cells

 *The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 Since glutathione levels are high in cancer cells, high glutathione is thought to contribute to cancer cell resistance to chemotherapy.
 A small study in 1995 administered 30g of whey protein concentrate over 6 months to patients with metastatic cancer.
 Of the small sample of 7 patients, 2 showed reduced glutathione and tumour regression, while 2 others showed tumour stabilization.